CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 The following applies to all United States-based, FLSA non-exempt employees.

-CivicActions believes employees should have opportunities to enjoy time away from work and recognizes that employees have diverse needs for time off from work.
+Bloom Works believes employees should have opportunities to enjoy time away from work and recognizes that employees have diverse needs for time off from work.
 Non-exempt employees are responsible for managing their own paid time off to allow for adequate reserves for use when needed.
 This policy is designed so that non-exempt employees receive PTO at an accelerated pace so that non-exempt employees can have similar flexibility to exempt employees.

 Non-exempt employees scheduled to work on average 30 hours or more per week will receive 40 hours of PTO per calendar month, effective the last calendar day of each month.
 Non-exempt employees scheduled to work on average 30 hours or more per week shall not be allocated a total amount of PTO in excess of 120 hours of PTO.
 Non-exempt employees scheduled to work on average 29 hours or less per week will receive 20 hours of PTO per calendar month, effective the last day of each month.
 Non-exempt employees scheduled to work on average 29 hours or less per week shall not be allocated a total amount of PTO in excess of 60 hours of PTO.
 Non-exempt employees enrolled in the CivicActions Internship Program do not receive PTO.
 PTO under this policy is designed to be used by a non-exempt employee who is absent from work as a result of appropriately scheduled and approved vacation, personal, or sick time, including for any reason covered by applicable state or local paid sick leave requirements.